 In November 2020, the Company signed an exclusive collaboration agreement with UK-based Rothamsted to support Rothamsted's program to develop omega-3 oils in Camelina sativa.
-Under the agreement, Yield10 is providing Rothamsted with financial support for ongoing research including further DHA+EPA trait improvement, field testing and nutritional studies.
-The Company is paying Rothamsted quarterly research funding and option fees of \$31 for two years totaling \$250, of which \$63 remains outstanding as of June 30, 2022.
-As part of the agreement, the Company has an exclusive two-year option to sign a global, exclusive or non-exclusive license agreement to the technology.
-The current agreement terminates automatically on its second anniversary unless terminated earlier in accordance with the terms of the agreement.
+Under the agreement, Yield10 is providing Rothamsted with financial support for ongoing research including further EPA, DHA+EPA trait improvement, field testing and nutritional studies.
+The Company is paying Rothamsted quarterly research funding and option fees of \$31 for two years totaling \$250, of which \$31 remained outstanding as of September 30, 2022.
+As part of the agreement, the Company had an exclusive two-year option to sign a global, exclusive or non-exclusive license agreement to the technology.
+In November 2022, Yield10 and Rothamsted agreed to extend the collaboration agreement, including the license option, without additional funding support, through December 31, 2023.